Marlins vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Cody Bellinger has 32 hits with six doubles, a triple, seven home runs, 11 walks and 18 RBI.
-He's also stolen six bases.
+- Cody Bellinger has collected 33 hits with seven doubles, a triple, seven home runs and 11 walks.
+He has driven in 18 runs with six stolen bases.

 Bellinger Recent Games